 Services for Solicitors

 Solicitors (Lawyers / Attorneys) are familiar with the concept of a Town Agent, i.e. a legal professional in another Town who will perform functions for you, saving you the need to travel there yourself.
-David O’Sullivan Cork Commissioner for Oaths can perform the function of witnessing signatures for you in Cork City & suburbs, and further into Co Cork.
+David O’Sullivan Cork Commissioner for Oaths can witness for you in Cork City & suburbs, and further into Co Cork.

 - A Solicitor might post an Affidavit or Statutory Declaration to their client in Cork.
 Alas, in today’s hectic world the client might be too busy during office hours to visit an independent Commissioner for Oaths, and some time may pass with no activity.
 One cannot – of course – witness a signature in absentia.
 The solution is: we could visit your client in his/her home or office, and witness the document(s) being signed.
-If the client does not yet have the documents you could first email or post them to us.
+If the client does not yet have the documents, you could email or post them to us.
 Examples are an Affidavit of Testamentary Capacity (related to probate) or Affidavit for Ward of Court with Exhibit where the deponent is a busy Medical Doctor be they a GP or Consultant.
-Simply contact us – as and when required – to arrange a specific attendance.
-We can either accept payment directly from your client on the day, or we can send your firm a secure link for credit card payment.
-Payment would need to be made before documents are released by us (i.e. we do not invoice Solicitors for post payment, due to slow payment cycles).
-We can accept EFT, Card by email link, or card by phone.
-Emailing back and forth is our preferred medium for arranging signing for Solicitors because we will need to calculate a bespoke fee based on a number of factors such a travel time, waiting time in your client’s premises, number of signers, number of documents, etc.
+Contact us – as and when required – to arrange a specific attendance.
+We can either accept payment directly from your client on the day or send your firm a secure link for credit card payment.
+Payment would need to be made before documents are released by us (i.e. we do not invoice Solicitors for post-payment, due to slow payment cycles).
+We can accept EFT, Card by email link, or a card by phone.
+Emailing back and forth is our preferred medium for arranging signing for Solicitors because we will need to calculate a bespoke fee based on several factors such as travel time, waiting time in your client’s premises, number of signers, number of documents, etc.